 Vascular Sonography, or

-must hold primary pathway registration with the ARRT (or in some cases, NMTCB or
+must hold primary pathway certification and registration with the ARRT (or in some cases, NMTCB or

 ARDMS) in an appropriate discipline and document completion of specific clinical experience requirements.